Statistics in Poker โ€“ Interpretation

 • How to correctly interpret statistics

-• Why it is important to consider context when relying on statistics
+• Why it's important to consider context when relying on statistics

 • The dangers of statistics based on the number of hands played

-In the previous article, you learned about the levels of statistics and the pyramid system and which statistics depend on which.
+In the previous article, you learned about statistical levels and the pyramid system and which statistics depend on which.
 The importance of the number of hands played for statistics and the principles of interpreting statistics were also explained.
 Earlier, I wrote about the basics of poker statistics and their significance and benefits.

-In this part, we will delve deeper into statistics, learn how to interpret them, and understand how to correctly consider the number of hands played.
-Additionally, you will learn what the interpretation chain is.
+In this section, we will delve deeper into statistics, learn to interpret them, and understand how to correctly consider the number of hands played.
+Additionally, you will learn what an interpretation chain is.

 Two-Level Interpretation

-You need to examine a certain number of statistics, considering other important statistics in the same or other betting rounds.
+You need to examine a certain number of statistics, taking into account other important statistics in the same or other betting rounds.

 Why Do We Need to Interpret Statistics?
 Is It Necessary?

-So, not only the dealt cards but also the opponents' playing styles influence the variation.
+So, not only the dealt cards but also the opponents' playing style influences variation.
 However, based on statistics, you can see what the average playing style of a particular player is.

 Therefore, when interpreting statistics, you should always consider these meta-game factors if your playing style or the limits you play allow it.

-So, as you can see, to rely on statistics, you need to consider many things.
-And the stronger your opponents are and the further you move away from ABC poker, the more important all these factors become.
+So, as you can see, to rely on statistics, you have to consider many things.
+And the stronger your opponents are and the more you move away from ABC poker, the more important all these factors become.

-Now let's delve into the structured thought process: the interpretation chain.
+Now we will delve into the structured thought process: the interpretation chain.

-In previous articles, we superficially reviewed statistics, but now you will learn how they connect to each other.
+In previous articles, we superficially reviewed statistics, but now you will learn how they connect with each other.

-The interpretation chain will not only help you draw conclusions about the betting round you are currently in but also assist you in forming a plan for your hand in later betting rounds, i.e., what actions you plan to take in certain situations in later betting rounds with your hand.
+An interpretation chain will not only help you make conclusions about the betting round you are currently in but also assist you in forming a plan for your hand, for later betting rounds, i.e., what actions you plan to take in certain cases in later betting rounds with your hand.

 The main rule here is to focus on the opponent's actions when you are in position and pay attention to the opponent's reaction when you are out of position.

-Based on statistics, you also need to consider the context, i.e., pay attention to other important statistics on which other statistics depend.
+Based on statistics, you must also consider the context, i.e., pay attention to other important statistics on which other statistics depend.

 Example No.1: